Safety Tips for Driving in the Snow

 1. Keep a safe following distance.

 Going up a hill?
 Cruising down a slope?
-Going on a straight path?
-No matter the terrain, having a safe following distance is ideal.
+Following a new driver?
+No matter the terrain and situation, having a safe following distance is ideal.
 This will leave you with enough room to come to a complete stop, have adequate reaction time, and be able to see any potential hazards up ahead.
 A recommended following distance is at least a three-car length between you and the vehicle in front of you.

 2. Anticipate your stopping distance.